Forever Delayed: Release

-The compilation album reached number 4 in the UK Albums Chart, and spent a total of 19 weeks in the Top 75.
+The compilation album reached number 4 in the UK Albums Chart, and spent a total of 19 weeks in the Top 100.
 To date it has gone Double Platinum (600,000 copies) in the UK.
 It reached number 7 in Ireland and in Finland, and it also charted within the Top 20 in Denmark.
 The album has sold more than one million copies since its release in 2002.

-The album was promoted by the introduction of new songs such as "Door to the River" and by the single "There by the Grace of God", which peaked and debuted at number 6 in the UK Singles Chart.
+The album was promoted by the introduction of new songs such as "Door to the River" and by the single "There by the Grace of God", which peaked and debuted at number six in the UK singles chart.

 The Forever Delayed DVD was released in 2002 together with the greatest hits CD and photo book that bear the same name, and features all the promo music videos from the start of the band's career released prior to the DVD.
 Along with the promo videos there is a selection of 14 remix videos, where the visual material is taken from clips of the other promo videos as well as backdrop visuals from the band's live concerts.

 Reception

-Forever Delayed is the first of three compilation albums by the Manic Street Preachers, and it was not well received by NME that stated: "So here it is, The Album That Should Not Exist.
+Forever Delayed is the first compilation album by the Manic Street Preachers, and it was not well received by NME that stated: "So here it is, The Album That Should Not Exist.
 To the slogan-smothered, soul-bruised, scarred-for-the-cause skunkpunk heroes of 1991 - the scary/beautiful freaks claiming they'll self-destruct after one six million-selling album - this greatest hits would be musical treachery."

-Allmusic rated the album with a 4 out of 5, saying: "Manic Street Preachers have always been a band of very specific charms, something that has not translated outside of the U.K. particularly well.
+AllMusic rated the album with a 4 out of 5, saying: "Manic Street Preachers have always been a band of very specific charms, something that has not translated outside of the U.K. particularly well.
 Although it boasts a generous 20 tracks, the 2002 compilation Forever Delayed isn't likely to change that situation, even if it has the lion's share of their big singles, since a band devoted to sloganeering doesn't play outside of their province, or era, without some knowledge of their context."

 Sputnikmusic made a track-by-track review, finishing with: "Overall I'd say this is a great introduction to the Manics, but it's nowhere near definitive.
-It's missing songs too many good songs (Slash N Burn especially), and it's far too biased towards This Is My Truth Tell Me Yours."
+It's missing too many good songs (Slash N Burn especially), and it's far too biased towards This Is My Truth Tell Me Yours."